Donald Trump in popular culture: Comics

 Since 1986, he has been depicted in the Doonesbury comic strip by Garry Trudeau, prompting an unfavorable response from Trump.
 In 2016, the Trump-strips were released as a paperback, Yuge!: 30 Years of Doonesbury on Trump.
 Trump was also depicted in Berkeley Breathed's long-running political cartoon strip Bloom County since 1989 where his brain was placed inside the body of Bill the Cat after being hit by an anchor on his yacht, the Trump Princess.
 In 1990, a Dilbert comic strip indirectly referred to Trump as 'God of Capitalism'.

 In the 1986 comic The Man of Steel, the villain Lex Luthor is reimagined as an evil corporate executive, based in part on Trump.
 In 1989, a one-issue Lex Luthor: The Unauthorized Biography was published with a cover mirroring Trump's book Trump: The Art of the Deal.

+In 1989, Robert Crumb wrote "Point the Finger", a six-page comic story about Trump for Hup by Last Gasp.

 During the 2016 election, various comic artists satirized Trump and his campaign.
 For example, following Pepe the Frog's association to the Trump campaign and the alt-right, Matt Furie published a satirical take of his appropriation on The Nib.
+The villain MODAAK, who appears in Spider-Gwen Annual by Marvel Comics, was based on Trump.

 He is parodied in the Spanish Mort & Phil albums ¡El capo se escapa!, Drones Matones and El 60 aniversario, 2016–2017.

 In addition to sporadic appearances throughout its main line, Mad magazine has made Trump the main subject of two special issues, Mad About Trump (2017) and Mad About the Trump Era (2019).

+Trump appears in the 2020 Bomb Queen satirical graphic novel Ultimate Bomb: Trump Card as its main antagonist.

-Trump appears in a 2020 story of the Japanese manga Death Note.
+Trump appears in a 2020 story of the Japanese manga Death Note: The a-Kira Story.
 Here, he encounters Ryuk, a god of death, in the Oval Office.